 What does God want from me?

-Sometimes, when I feel close to God, I have the impression that he must be demanding something special from me—perhaps something difficult, something that demands obedience.
+Sometimes, when I feel close to God, I get the impression that he might be asking something special of me—perhaps something difficult, something that demands obedience.
 But that's a misunderstanding.
-God doesn't approach me with demands, but with love.
-He looks at me with kindness, he is close to me, he lives within me.
-I used to wish for a mighty voice from heaven commanding me: "Do this or that!"
-And I would have submitted submissively.
-But that's not the point.
+God doesn't meet me with demands, but with love.
+He looks at me with loving kindness, he is close to me, he lives in me.
+I used to wish for a powerful voice from heaven to command me: "Do this or that!"
+And I would have submitted myself devotedly.

 Read more: